IIED at the COP18 UN climate summit

 - The Lam Dong REDD+ pilot area, Viet Nam: A socioeconomic baseline survey

-Development & Climate days: Innovative approaches and incisive dialogue for climate-smart development
+Development & Climate (D&C) Days: Innovative approaches and incisive dialogue for climate-smart development

 Date: December 1-2nd 2012

-The Adaptation Practitioners Days will answer the question: “what is adaptation in practice?” through sharing climate adaptation examples and experiences and by sharing lessons learned from over 10 years of adaptation financing under the UNFCCC Climate Change Funds – the Least Developed Countries Fund and the Special Climate Change Fund.
+The Adaptation Practitioners Days looked at the question: “what is adaptation in practice?” by sharing climate adaptation examples and experiences and lessons learned from over 10 years of adaptation financing under the UNFCCC Climate Change Funds – the Least Developed Countries Fund and the Special Climate Change Fund.

 Date: 30th November 2012

-There are many challenges countries encounter in mainstreaming climate change, which range from securing financing for funding climate adaptation work and developing the appropriate technology and skills.
-IIED will share its findings from a study-in-progress of a Pilot programme for climate resilience (under the Climate Investment Funds) and cross-country workshop (held in Tanzania) on mainstreaming climate change in development planning.
+The challenges countries encounter in mainstreaming climate change include securing financing for funding climate adaptation work and developing the appropriate technologies and skills.
+IIED shared findings from a study-in-progress of a pilot programme for climate resilience (under the Climate Investment Funds) and a cross-country workshop in Tanzania on mainstreaming climate change in development planning.

 Date: 2 December 2012

-Now in its sixth year, the CIFOR forest day is a “platform …to ensure that forests are high on the agenda of global and national climate strategies”.
-IIED researchers and partners will be speaking at the CIFOR Forest day Issues marketplace, to present ideas which will then be discussed and debated.
-Their presentation will focus on the design of equitable Reducing emissions from deforestation and degradation (REDD+) governance frameworks at national and local levels.
-Particular consideration will be given to the interplay between the bottom-up approaches of REDD+ pilot projects and the national approaches to REDD+ that are increasingly favoured.
-Different options for designing benefit distribution systems will be explored, taking lessons from the local level into account.
+IIED researchers and partners spoke at the CIFOR Forest day Issues marketplace, looking at the design of equitable Reducing emissions from deforestation and degradation (REDD+) governance frameworks at national and local levels.
+Particular consideration was given to the interplay between the bottom-up approaches of REDD+ pilot projects and the national approaches to REDD+ that are increasingly favoured.
+Different options for designing benefit distribution systems were explored, taking lessons from the local level into account.